AAFREENSAKINA/AAFREENSAKINA/README.md

-- 👋 Hi, I’m @AAFREENSAKINA
+- 👋 Hi, I’m @Aafreen Sakina
-- 👀 I’m interested in GENOME SEQUENCING AND ASSEMBLY
+- 👀 I’m interested in Structural Variant Analysis in crops
-- 🌱 I’m currently learning GENOME SEQUENCING
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on GENOME ASSEMBLY
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me as3646@cornell.edu

 <!---